George Mason University vs San Jose State University

 The Financial Comparison

-Ten years after enrollment, San Jose State University graduates earn a median of $78,988 compared to $76,343 at George Mason University.
-The payback period is 5.1 years at George Mason University versus 4.4 years at San Jose State University.
+Then look at what that buys.
+Ten years after enrollment, San Jose State University graduates earn a median $78,988 against $76,343 at George Mason University.
+The cost earns itself back in 5.1 years at George Mason University and 4.4 years at San Jose State University.

-Graduates leave San Jose State University with a median $15,000 in debt versus $19,500 at George Mason University.
-The debt-to-earnings ratios are 0.41 and 0.32 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave San Jose State University owing a median $15,000 versus $19,500 at George Mason University.
+Their debt-to-earnings ratios are 0.41 and 0.32 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers